QUALITY DECLARATION - SUMMARY

 R&D as collected by the ABS is defined in accordance with the OECD standard as 'creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications'.

-The ABS Survey of Research and Experimental Development, Higher Education Organisations also uses classifications specific to R&D: results presented in this release are based on the Australian and New Zealand Standard Research Classification (ANZSRC), 2008 (cat. no. 1297.0).
+The ABS Survey of R&D, Higher Education Organisations also uses classifications specific to R&D: results presented in this release are based on the Australian and New Zealand Standard Research Classification (ANZSRC), 2008 (cat. no. 1297.0).

 Data providers report and self-classify R&D survey information based on their interpretation of OECD and ABS definitions and classifications.
 The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data by applying consistent processing methodologies.
 See the Non-Sampling Error and Revisions sections of the Technical Note for further information.

-Further important contextual information, to be considered when interpreting the results presented in this release, is provided in the Explanatory Notes (including the Technical Note and Glossary).
+Further important contextual information, to be considered when interpreting the results presented in this release, is provided under the Explanatory Notes tab (including the Technical Note and Glossary).

 Additionally, for a more comprehensive interpretation of the definitions and classifications relating to R&D activity, refer to:

-If the information you require is not available as a standard product, inquiries can be made by contacting the National Information and Referral Service on 1300 135 070 or Amanda Baile on (08) 9360 5357.
+If the information you require is not available as a standard product, inquiries can be made by contacting the National Information and Referral Service on 1300 135 070.